-Workshop™ Exercises for a New Brain- Use Mind Power and Movement to Change
+Workshop™ Whole-Brain Exercises- Use Mind Power and Movement to Change

-Workshop™ Mind and Movement Exercises for Brain Health make it
+Workshop™ Mind and Movement Exercises for Whole-Brain Function and Brain Health make it

 really possible to change the structure and function of the brain.
 By

-training your mind and movement you can change your brain.
+training your mind (mindfulness) and movement that involves whole-body integrated movement, you can change your brain.
 Susan A. Matthews,

 using decades of experience, combines the ancient secrets of Tai Chi with